 Once the design came together, Webster commissioned Michelotti to create a prototype ADO70 Calypso, and donated a Mini 1275GT to the Turin design studio (above).
 The carrozzeria created the new body, and the Mini’s running gear was adapted to accept the new body shape and a new steering wheel position.

 According to David Knowles’ brilliant book MG: The Untold Story, the prototype was hamstrung by an overweight, handbuilt body, leaking Hyrolastic suspension and damaged driveshafts.
 However, it was made a runner by Innocenti and was driven back to the UK under its own steam, presumably at quite a modest pace.

 ADO70: Styled in Britain, built in Italy, abandoned in the UK

 Back in the UK, the ADO70 Calypso prototype was given a lukewarm reception by BLMC’s senior management.
 In April 1970 the BMC Board had evaluated a wooden mockup of the ADO70, and then again in August following the Michelotti-built car’s return to the UK.

 The running prototype might not have been badged as such, but it was intended to have been sold as an MG in the USA.
 However, on the second viewing, the BMC Board concluded that the A-Series engined front-wheel drive package wasn’t what the Americans wanted – and that its engine would have had a limited future given the Mini replacement projects that were in preparation at the time.

-Following its rejection as production proposition, the car was left to rot at Longbridge, before being rescued and restored.
-It now forms part of the Heritage Collection at Gaydon.
+Following its rejection as production proposition, the car was left to rot at Longbridge, parked outside the Exterior Studio, before being rescued and restored.
+It now forms part of the British Motor Industry Heritage Trust’s collection at Gaydon.

 Latest posts by Keith Adams (see all)